shanaallenholder/Java_Assessment_Repo/README.md

 4.[https://www.postman.com/]

 **Git**
-Gir provides version control.
+Git provides version control.
 If you want to use version control for your project, install Git from here https://github.com/.

 **P.S**
 It's beneficial to have a basic understanding of RESTful principles as your API supports CRUD operations using standard HTTP methods.